min2ha/ukwa-site/content/target/45935/index.en.md

   "start_date": "2016-10-06T10:00:00Z"
 }

-# Ouessant Sheep Society of Great Britain, The

 The Ouessant Sheep Society of Great Britain was formed in February 2005 by a group of enthusiastic breeders and owners of the Ouessant sheep.
 The society established a flock book and identity register for sheep and breeders in the UK.